Rudolf-Barbu/Ward/README.md

     1. Download jar file from latest release (Or build you own as described above)
     2. Execute jar on Windows or Linux with administrative rights
-    3. Enter "your path":4000 and set up application
+    3. Enter localhost:4000 and set up application

 <br>